mpuening/learn-webservices-jaxrs/README.md

 ConfigProvider.getConfig(OpenApiConfiguration.class.getClassLoader()); // Will find proper microprofile-config.properties
 ```

-Keep this mind for the code that uses Micro-profile Config.
+Keep this in mind for the code that uses Micro-profile Config.

 **Hikari-based DataSource**